-We would like to warmly congratulate Dr Tim Street, who has this month been awarded an ESRC-funded PhD Studentship from Warwick University, for his thesis: 'The Politics of Nuclear Disarmament: Obstacles to and Opportunities for Eliminating Nuclear Weapons in and Between the Nuclear Weapon States.'
-Tim worked at BASIC as part his research before joining the Oxford Research Group.
+We would like to warmly congratulate Dr Tim Street, who has this month defended his ESRC-funded PhD dissertation at Warwick University.
+His thesis is entitled: ‘The Politics of Nuclear Disarmament: Obstacles to and Opportunities for Eliminating Nuclear Weapons in and Between the Nuclear Weapon States.’
+Tim worked at BASIC as part of his research before joining the Oxford Research Group.
 We will be working with Tim to help him publicise some of the results of his thesis in due course.
-The abstract of Dr Street's thesis is below:
+The abstract of Dr Street’s thesis is below:

 This thesis examines what political conditions must be established and what obstacles overcome, nationally and internationally, in order for the five ‘official’ nuclear weapon states (NWS) under the nuclear non-proliferation treaty (NPT)—China, France, Russia, the UK and the US—to abolish their nuclear weapons.
 In order to assess the explanatory power of existing mainstream and realist perspectives regarding the causes and consequences of NWS nuclear possession and disarmament, a substantial evidence base is utilised.
 Academic, advocacy and government documents, as well as interviews with a range of practitioners in this field, are drawn on to develop an institutional-historical analysis of nuclear politics in and between NWS.